bharat-ghadi/To_do_app/README.md

 ## FAQ

-#### Django sometimes throws error for bootstrap.
+### Django sometimes throws error for bootstrap.

-pip install django-bootstrap5
+Answer : pip install django-bootstrap5
 or relevent version you are trying

-#### Question 2 manage.py : [Errno 2] No such file or directory
+### manage.py : [Errno 2] No such file or directory
-Change directory into your project where manage.py is located.
+Answer : Change directory into your project where manage.py is located.

-Answer 2

 ![Logo](https://github.com/bharat-ghadi/bharat-ghadi/blob/main/BHARAT%20GHADIGAONKAR%20(1).jpg)